Jump to content

 Q: Were you nervous about competing as a child?

 A: I was nervous to a certain extent.
 I still wanted to give a good performance because I didn't want to be scolded.
-But other than that, I had a strong feeling of excitement to be able to get people to look at me.
+But more importantly, the excitement of being watched by others was stronger.

 Q: When you were a child, was there anyone in your life that you wanted to be praised by?

-A: Teacher, right?
+A: Maybe the teacher?
 I think so.
-And then there’s also family.
+And family.

-Q: When was the first time you chose your own song?
-Why did you choose it?
+Q: What was the first song you chose for yourself?
+Why did you choose that song?

 Q: After turning professional, what are the criteria for selecting songs?
 Intuition?